Kaweah Delta Health Care District (KDHCD) is the primary site of the surgery

 the extensive expansion of its emergency department that took place over

-the last four years exemplify the magnitude of those investments.
+the last few years exemplify the magnitude of those investments.

 The Fresno Veteran Affairs (VA) Medical Center serves as an integrated